 Russia and Myanmar start first maritime exercises

-Moscow has become a key ally for Myanmar’s military government, providing it with weapons and diplomatic support.
+Moscow has become a key ally for Myanmar’s military regime, providing it with weapons and diplomatic support.

 Myanmar coup leader Senior General Min Aung Hlaing has met Russia’s navy chief as the two countries prepared to hold their first ever joint maritime exercises off Myanmar’s Andaman coast.